[Skip to Content]

 Grade 9 Open Core French Course: FSF1O

-When available, this introductory course provides students who have little or no knowledge of French the opportunity to earn the compulsory French credit required for graduation.
+This introductory course provides students who have little or no knowledge of French, or who have not accumulated the minimum of 600 hours of elementary Core French instruction, the opportunity to earn their compulsory French credit.

 Course Substitution